WroDo/pdfconvertomat/README.md

 It provides two services:
 * merging PDFs
-* converting PDF to CSV (experimental, is very dependant on how the PDF was built)
+* converting PDF to CSV (experimental, quality depends on how the PDF was built)

 # ToDos
 - As usual: refactor!